Azure/azure-quickstart-templates/quickstarts/microsoft.azurestackhci/create-cluster-bicep/README.md

 - Reader to each of the Managed Identities of the nodes, at the resource group level

 > [!NOTE]
-> The secrets are encoded using base64 as part of the deployment
+> The Key Vault secrets are encoded using base64 as part of the deployment
 >
-> Within [azuredeploy.parameters.json](.\azuredeploy.parameters.json) the array for the storage adapter needs to include both the name of the adapter and the vlan e.g
+> Within [azuredeploy.parameters.json](.\azuredeploy.parameters.json) the storageNetworks parameter needs to include an array of at least two storage network object with both an adapterName and vlan property: e.g
 >
 >       "storageAdapters": {"value":[
->      {"adapter":"smb1","vlan":"711"},
+>      {"adapterName":"smb1","vlan":"711"},
->      {"adapter":"smb2","vlan":"712"}
+>      {"adapterName":"smb2","vlan":"712"}
 >      ]
 >